katherinekurohara/writing-projects/README.md

 ### Memorandum: Sustainability Initiatives

-* Context: **1st of 3** projects for **Advanced Writing at USC Marshall School of Business** (Note: I dedicated a significant percentage of my semester to the course, consistently coming out at the top of the class in which the Professor chose to use my writing pieces as an example to showcase the course projects for future semesters.)
+* Context: **1st of 3** projects for **Advanced Writing at USC Marshall School of Business** (Note: I dedicated a significant percentage of my semester to the course, consistently coming out at the top of the class in which the Professor chose to use my writing pieces as the examples to showcase the course projects for future semesters.)

 As part of an USC Marshall advanced writing course, I identified and substantiated environmental sustainability as a major business trend in the context of the E-commerce sector.
 Since this class catered to writing in business context, this piece is set up to mimic an actual business scenario -- I'm writing in the role of an analyst at a major consulting firm providing a corporate client (Wanderlust + Co) with information that could impact long-range internal and external planning in the E-commerce sector in the context of green trends.
 My analysis is adapted to the defined target audience (CEO) and their motives, with an understanding of how the reader's business is being affected by the global eco trend.